rahulsinghal1904/ecommerce-x-agent/README.md

 Graceful Recovery:
 Force an error (e.g., by temporarily disconnecting your network) and check that the script attempts to reload the page.

-## Reference to CRUSTDATA Assignment

-This project was developed to meet the requirements of the CRUSTDATA assignment, which specified:
+This project was developed to meet the requirements which specified:

 A multi-level automation solution combining both browser-based (Playwright) and native (AppleScript/DevTools) integrations.